Uses of English verb forms: Present perfect progressive/continuous

-Simple future
+Future simple

-The term simple future, future simple or future indefinite, as applied to English, generally refers to the combination of the modal auxiliary verb will with the bare infinitive of the main verb.
+The term future simple, simple future or future indefinite, as applied to English, generally refers to the combination of the modal auxiliary verb will with the bare infinitive of the main verb.
 Sometimes (particularly in more formal or old-fashioned English) shall is preferred to will when the subject is first person (I or we); see shall and will for details.
 The auxiliary is often contracted to 'll; see English auxiliaries and contractions.

 This construction can be used to indicate what the speaker views as facts about the future, including confident predictions: